omise/omise-android/README.md

 #### Use your own activity

-You can use your own activity if you prefer to.
+You can use your own activity if you prefer.
 We recommend that you follow [Google's tutorial and guidelines](https://developers.google.com/pay/api/android/overview) and make sure that you follow their [brand guidelines](https://developers.google.com/pay/api/android/guides/brand-guidelines) as well.

 You can make use of our Google Pay request builder `request/GooglePay.kt`, which includes request builders that you can use to request the Google Pay token.